 Just 30 persons can pretend to be royalty and come aboard Royal Canadian Pacific (RCP) to sample the train’s five-star dining, open-platform observation areas, several small salons, and large compartments with private, ensuite shower, toilet and sink.
 The train and its superb staff combine outstanding scenery, exclusive visits and elegant musical events with the five-star service and dining.
 It all results in one word: “Wow!”

-The Royal Canadian is now operated only on a whole-train charter basis.
+You can also charter the RCP on a whole-train charter basis.
 What does this mean for you?
 It means that you don’t have to worry about the train selling out before you can book your trip, because the train will run on your schedule.
-And the itinerary can be identical to public tours offered in the past or customized to your requirements.
+The itinerary can customized to your requirements.
 (Routes and itineraries are dependent on timing and railway operations.)

 The total RCP package is matched by just a few trains in the world.
 Many of the cars for the RCP train were built between 1917 and 1931 and were used as business cars for the Canadian Pacific Railroad (CPR).
 Sir Winston Churchill, King George VI and Queen Elizabeth, Princess Elizabeth and the Duke of Edinburgh (later Queen Elizabeth and Prince Philip), John and Jacqueline Kennedy, among many notables, once enjoyed the cars that make up this elegant train.